huebye/Tech-Events-App/README.md

 # Tech Event App

- Test-driven development of an events app using the google calendar api.
+ Test-driven development of an events app using the google calendar api and AWS serverless functions.

 ## Features